LogicStamp Context Overview

 Installation

-npm install -g logicstamp-contextAfter installation, the stamp command is available globally and can be run from any React/TypeScript project.
+npm install -g logicstamp-contextAfter installation, the stamp command is available globally and can be run from any TypeScript project.

 Note: "Global CLI" means installing globally via npm install -g makes the stamp command available from any directory, not just within a specific project folder.